Cultural Advice

 • Keeping track of it all, documenting your searches and evaluating quality

-Please note: If you are undertaking a systematic or scoping review you may find that the EDGE sessions in the ‘Systematic review’ series (‘Finding the evidence’, ‘Finding grey literature’ and ‘Manage your results’) better meet your needs.
+Please note: If you are undertaking a systematic or scoping review you may find that the EDGE/MyRD sessions in the ‘Systematic review’ series (‘Finding the evidence’, ‘Finding grey literature’ and ‘Manage your results’) better meet your needs.

 Related resources: Grey Literature and Other Sources